Lorenzo0224/csv/README.md

 # Task and Datasets

-We use 11 datasets for 4 Data Wrangling tasks：Entity Matching, Data Imputation, Error Detection, and Schema Mapping.
+We use 11 datasets for 4 Data Wrangling(DW) tasks：Entity Matching, Data Imputation, Error Detection, and Schema Mapping.

 | Dataset | Size | # Attr. |
 | --- | --- | --- |